tmart234/tmart234.github.io/_posts/2022-04-08-cyber-risk.md

 ### Threat Metric Group
 Temporal Metric Group is replaced with Threat Metric Group as the SIG focuses on the importance of using Threat Intelligence for accurate scoring.
-An additional Threat Intelligence metric has been purosed.
+An additional Threat Intelligence metric has been purposed.
 On top of that, there is pending removal of Report Confidence and Remediation Level metrics.
 Any previous temporal exploitability metrics should go into base.

 ### Environmental